-- Individual fishing technologies and techniques should be selected from those shown by experimental research to significantly1 reduce the rate of seabird incidental mortality2 to the lowest achievable levels.
-Experience has shown that experimental research comparing the performance of candidate mitigation technologies to a control of no deterrent, where possible, or to status quo in the fishery, yields definitive results.
-Analysis of fishery observer data after it has been collected on the relative performance of mitigation approaches are plagued with a myriad of confounding factors.
+- i.
+Individual fishing technologies and techniques should be selected from those shown by experimental research to significantly reduce the rate of seabird incidental mortality to the lowest achievable levels.
+Experimental research yields definitive results when performance of candidate mitigation technologies is compared to a control (no deterrent), or to status quo in the fishery.
+When testing relative performance of mitigation approaches, analysis of fishery observer data can be plagued with a myriad of confounding factors.
 Where a significant relationship is demonstrated between seabird behaviour and seabird mortality in a particular system or seabird assemblage, significant reductions in seabird behaviours, such as the rate of seabirds attacking baited hooks, can serve as a proxy for reduced seabird mortality.
-Ideally, when simultaneous use of fishing technologies and practices is recommended as best practice, research should demonstrate significantly improved performance of the combined measures. - ii.
+Ideally, where simultaneous use of fishing technologies and practices is recommended as best practice, research should demonstrate significantly improved performance of the combined measures. - ii.
 Fishing technologies and techniques, or a combination thereof, should have clear and proven specifications and minimum performance standards for their deployment and use.
 Examples would include: specific bird scaring line designs (lengths, streamer length and materials; etc.), number (one vs. two) and deployment specifications (such as aerial extent and timing of deployment); night fishing defined by the time between the end of nautical dusk and start of nautical dawn; and, line weighting configurations specifying mass and placement of weights or weighted sections. - iii.
 Fishing technologies and techniques should be demonstrated to be practical, cost effective and widely available.
-Commercial fishing operators are likely to select for seabird bycatch reduction measures and devices that meet these criteria including practical aspects concerning safe fishing practices at sea.
+Commercial fishing operators are likely to select for seabird bycatch reduction measures and devices that meet these criteria including practical aspects concerning safe fishing practices at sea. - iv.
+Fishing technologies and techniques should, to the extent practicable, maintain catch rates of target species.
+This approach should increase the likelihood of acceptance and compliance by fishers. - ٧.
+Fishing technologies and techniques should, to the extent practicable not increase the bycatch of other taxa.
+For example, measures that increase the likelihood of catching other protected species such as sea turtles, sharks and marine mammals, should not be considered best practice (or only so in exceptional circumstances). - vi.
+Minimum performance standards and methods of ensuring compliance should be provided for fishing technologies and techniques, and clearly specified in fishery regulations.
+Relatively simple methods to check compliance should include, but not be limited to, port inspections of branch lines to determine compliance with branch line weighting, determination of the presence of davits (tori poles) to support bird scaring lines, and inspections of bird scaring lines for conformance with design requirements.
+Compliance monitoring and reporting should be a high priority for enforcement authorities.